tibco-bnl/workshop-tibco-platform/docs/howto/how-to-dp-aks-setup-guide.md

 docker run -it --rm workshop-cli-tools:latest /bin/bash
 ```

-> **Tip:** If you need to access local files from inside the container, mount your working directory with `-v $(pwd):/workspace`.
+> **Tip:** To access local files inside the container, mount your working directory: `-v $(pwd):/workspace`

 All subsequent commands in this guide can be run from within this container shell.

-## 4\.
-Export Required Variables
+## 4. Export Required Variables

-Before running the setup scripts, you must set the following environment variables.
-The scripts and configurations rely on these values.
-We use the prefix `TP_` for "TIBCO PLATFORM" variables.
+Before running setup scripts, set the following environment variables.
+Scripts and configurations rely on these values.
+Prefix: `TP_` (TIBCO PLATFORM).

-> **Note:** We are using `az` CLI commands to create prerequisites and the cluster.
-Please review the parameters below to set the variables correctly.
+> **Note:** We use `az` CLI commands to create prerequisites and the cluster.
+Review and set the variables below correctly.

 ### Azure Specific Variables